 When sales reps wanted to contact graduate students Mark split the Student Sammy into “Undergrad Ulf” and “MBA Mickey”.

 Want to learn more?
-Take our free course.
+Let’s talk!

 Personals are just the 1st step in creating high-quality MQLs.
 The CMO’s marketing team will need to analyze data and develop predictive models for attributes and behaviors that map onto the customer personas.